 Why Are Corporate Grants Important?

-Corporate grants can support specific nonprofit programs, provide valuable general operating funds, or cover capital expenses.
-Many corporate funders even offer a range of benefits beyond grant funding such as:
+Additionally, many corporate funders offer a range of benefits beyond grant funding, such as:

 Click to find the best grants for your nonprofit from 12,000+ active opportunities.